First Year Students

 Events and info sessions

 University orientation and information sessions can help you begin your journey at the university.
-Before registration opens, you and your parents can attend free U-Start registration workshop, held across western Canada throughout May and June.
+Before registration opens, you and your parents can attend free U-Start registration workshops, held across western Canada throughout May and June.
 You will be introduced to PAWS (Personalized Access to Web Services), course registration, and a wide variety of on campus resources including housing, transition programs, and more.
-On September 5, 2017, right before school starts, you can also attend the campus-wide Orientation for all new students.
+On September 3rd, 2019, right before school starts, you can also attend the campus-wide Orientation for all new students.
 This is a great opportunity for you to meet new friends, get important academic information, learn more about student life, find your classrooms, and get your student card.
-Additional orientation activities are also available for Aboriginal and international students.
+Additional orientation activities are also available for Indigenous and international students.
 Other groups on campus, such as the University of Saskatchewan Students’ Union (USSU), also organize welcome activities in September, such as Welcome Week.
 Be sure to check out the university’s event calendar.

 Contact an academic advisor